 What is a subdivision permit?

-For towns that have zoning, the creation of a new lot requires a zoning permit to ensure it meets lot size requirements, etc. Towns with combined zoning and subdivision bylaws may require subdivision approval before the zoning permit is issued, so that only one permit is needed.
-For towns that have subdivision regulations, they may require a subdivision permit.
-This is one of the few places where the order in which permits may be regulated.
+For towns that just have zoning, the creation of a new lot requires a zoning permit to ensure it meets lot size requirements, etc. For towns with combined zoning and subdivision bylaws (commonly called a unified bylaw), they may require subdivision approval before the zoning permit is issued, so that only one permit is needed.
+For towns that have stand-alone subdivision regulations, they may require a subdivision permit.
 Towns can require that applicants have their state wastewater and potable water supply permit in hand prior to local subdivision application.
 This will ensure that what the town is permitting will also pass muster with the state.
+The state potable water supply and wastewater permit is commonly called a state subdivision permit and is issued by the regional office.
+All new lots must have either a deed restriction or a designed septic system.

 Do I need a permit for a solar installation?